 If you have the time and resources to produce video testimonials, they can go a long way towards helping you earn the trust of your website visitors.
 This is because they show that your past customers not only enjoyed using your products or services, but were so enthusiastic about them that they took the time out of their busy lives to share their experiences of working with or buying from you.

-To produce video testimonials, start by reaching out to any past customers or clients you developed a strong relationship with.
+To produce video testimonials, start by reaching out to any past customers you developed a strong relationship with.
 And, when it comes to filming, you should ask your interviewees for solid facts and figures related to how you helped them.

 To give you some inspiration, let’s take a look at a business that has done a great job of adding valuable and convincing video testimonials to its website.